 Don’t bring anything Armenian into the country

 Walk through the streets of Baku and notice the cleanliness.
 Rubbish bins line the streets, and people use them.
-Not only does littering come with a hefty fine, but it’s considered a little taboo in Azeri culture.
+Not only does littering come with a hefty fine, but it’s considered a little taboo in Azerbaijani culture.
 Litter will be more visible in rural areas and near local markets but the capital itself tends to be clean.

 Don’t say negative things about Azerbaijan to locals